O2X app

 Interdisciplinar collaboration and follow-up

-I had to quickly prepare a large volume of material for the teaser’s production.
-Working under a tight deadline and anticipating the audience’s reaction at the event where the teaser was shown gave me a perfect boost of energy and motivation.
+Working under a tight deadline and anticipating audience reaction at the event gave me energy and motivation.

 Dynamic design-dev collaboration: